GaddamMeghana578/VisitorRegistration/README.md

 • Install Node.js.(Go to http://nodejs.org)- version(4.4.7).

-• Install Mongodb.(Go to http://mongodb.org)- version(3.2.8).
+• Install Mongodb.(Go to http://mongodb.com)- version(3.2.8).

-• Start Mongo server.(Run mongod.exe).
+• Start Mongo server.(run command mongod on the terminal)(on mac run command sudo mongod).

 • To install node modules, open command prompt as an administrator and navigate to the root folder(VisitorRegistration).
 Run "npm install".